userlandkernel/baseband-research/README.md

 Serial logging will not be the same accross iOS versions and devices.
 Some devices are featured to send AT carrier commands, other only privide a very basic logging interface.
 In the future more research can perhaps point out to better serial logging interfaces of the baseband.

+## Hardening and Exploit mitigations

+It looks as if Qualcomm has not paid much attention to preventing exploitation through hardening.
+ASLR is not implemented in the Qualcomm baseband firmware of the iPhone 5 and below.
+Neither is there any proper memory protection through secure mappings or kernel patch protection.
+The stack looks executable as well at first sight, making the baseband firmware an easy target to exploit.

 ## Radio based exploitation